-- Different solutions cannot always be used together, and not all solutions are safe for use with all lens.
-Use only recommended solutions that are fresh and sterile.
-Never use solutions recommended for conventional hard contact lens only.
+- If patients experience eye discomfort, excessive tearing, vision changes, redness of the eye or other problems, they should be instructed to remove their lenses immediately and contact their eye care professional promptly.
+It is therefore recommended that contact lens wearers see their eye care professional routinely as directed. - Different solutions cannot always be used together, and not all solutions are safe for use with all lenses.
+Use only recommended solutions.
+Never use solutions recommended for conventional hard contact lenses only.
 Chemical disinfection solutions should not be used with heat unless specifically indicated on product labeling for use in both heat and chemical disinfection.
-Always use FRESH, STERILE UNEXPIRED lens care solutions.
 Always follow directions in the package inserts for the use of contact lens solutions.
 Sterile unpreserved solutions, when used should be discarded after the time specified in the labeling directions. - Do not use saliva or anything other than the recommended solution for lubricating or rewetting lens.
 Always keep the lens completely immersed in the recommended storage solution when the lens is not being worn (stored).
-Prolonged periods of drying will damage the lens.
-Follow the lens care directions for care for a dried out (dehydrated) dry lens if the lens surface does become dried out. - If the lens sticks (stops moving) on the eye, follow the recommended directions on care for sticking lens.
+Prolonged periods of drying may damage the lens.
+Follow the lens care directions for care for a dried out (dehydrated) dry lens if the lens surface does become dried out. - If the lens sticks (stops moving) on the eye, follow the recommended directions oncare for sticking lens.
 The lens should move freely on the eye for the continued health of the eye.
-If non-movement of the lens continues, the patient should be instructed to IMMEDIATELY consult his or her eyecare practitioner. - Always wash and rinse hands before handling lens.
-Do not get cosmetics, lotions, soaps, creams, deodorants, or sprays in the eyes or on the lens.
+If non-movement of the lens continues, the patient should be instructed to IMMEDIATELY consult his or her Eye Care Practitioner. - Always wash and rinse hands before handling lens.
+Do not get cosmetics, lotions, soaps, creams, deodorant, or sprays in the eyes or on the lens.
 It is best to put on lens before putting on makeup.
-Water-base cosmetics are less likely to damage lens than oil-base.
+Water-base cosmetics are less likely to damage lens than oil-base.. - Do not touch contact lens with the fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lens may occurs causing distorted vision and/ or injury to the eye. - Carefully follow the handling, insertion, removal, cleaning, disinfecting, storing and wearing instructions in the Patient Instruction/ Wearer's Guide for the clear38TM (Polymacon A) Soft (hydrophilic) Spherical Contact Lens and those prescribed by the Eye Care Practitioner. - Never wear lens beyond the period recommended by the Eye Care Practitioner. - If aerosol products such as hair spray are used while wearing lens, exercise caution and keep eyes closed until the spray has settled. - Always handle lens carefully and avoid dropping them. - Avoid all harmful or irritating vapors and fumes while wearing lens. - Ask the Eye Care Practitioner about wearing lens during sports activities.

-- Do not touch contact lens with the fingers or hands if the hands are not free of foreign materials, as microscope scratches of the lens may occur, causing distorted vision and/or injury to the eye. - Carefully follow the handling, insertion, removal, cleaning, disinfection, storing and wearing instructions in the patient instructions for the clearall-dayTM, clearall-dayTM Toric, cleardayTM ecovue and clearvueTM (Hioxifilcon A) Soft (hydrophilic) Contact Lens and those prescribed by the eyecare practitioner. - Never wear lens beyond the period recommended by the eyecare practitioner. - If aerosol products such as hair spray are used while wearing lens, exercise caution and keep eyes closed until the spray has settled. - Always handle lens carefully and avoid dropping them. - Avoid all harmful or irritating vapors and fumes while wearing lens. - Ask the eyecare practitioner about wearing lens during sporting activities. - Inform the doctor (health care practitioner) about being a contact lens wearer. - Never use tweezers or other tools to remove lens from the lens container unless specifically indicated for that use.
-Pour the lens into the hand. - Do not touch the lens with fingernails. - Always contact the eyecare practitioner before using any medicine or medications in the eyes. - Always inform the employer of being a contact lens wearer.
+- Inform the doctor (health care practitioner) about being a contact lens wearer. - Never use tweezers or other tools to remove lens from the lens container unless specifically indicated for that use.
+Pour the lens into the hand.
+Do not touch the lens with fingernails. - Always contact the Eye Care Practitioner before using any medicine or medications in the eyes. - Always inform the employer of being a contact lens wearer.
 Some jobs may require use of eye protection equipment or may require that the patient not wear contact lens. - As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
 The patient should be instructed as to a recommended follow-up schedule.